Tom Brady hasn't been bad, he just hasn't been himself in the past two games.

 1. New England Patriots: The Patriots went 14-2 last season.
 They already have eclipsed last season's loss total after a two-game losing streak against the Pittsburgh Steelers and New York Giants.
 New England showed several flaws from the beginning, particularly on defense.
 But those flaws have been magnified the past few weeks, because Patriots quarterback Tom Brady hasn't been his usual self (we will get to that later).
 New England looks very beatable when Brady isn't throwing for 400-plus yards and four touchdowns.
 That's not a good sign, because the blueprint is out there for every team to follow.
 The Patriots need to find a way to adjust.

 2. Ryan Fitzpatrick, Buffalo Bills quarterback: Fitzpatrick is having a solid season.
-But according to the Total Quarterback Rating, no quarterback had a worse game than Fitzpatrick did in Sunday's loss to the New York Jets.
+But according to the Total Quarterback Rating, no quarterback had a worst game than Fitzpatrick did in Sunday's loss to the New York Jets.
 He registered a measly 2.9 QBR after completing 15 of 31 passes for 191 yards, one touchdown and two interceptions.
 Fitzpatrick looked confused against New York's blitz and coverage schemes.
 He gets a chance to rebound against another tough defense this week in the Dallas Cowboys.

 3. Tom Brady, Patriots quarterback: Brady hasn't been bad.
 He just hasn't been Brady -- and that's a problem for New England.
 The Patriots rely on Brady too much.
 He needs to play great football every week, or New England is an ordinary team.
 Brady has thrown for six touchdowns and four interceptions the last three games.
 Those aren't bad numbers.
 But New England is 1-2 in that span, proving that Brady needs to do more.